Focus

 Biography

-Before joining the ISchool, I spent three years as a Research Analyst at the International Food Policy Research Institute in Washington, D.C.
-I hold an M.S. in Development Economics from Cornell University, which I obtained under a Fulbright Scholarship.
-I also hold a B.S. in Agricultural Engineering, with honors, from the Polytechnic University of Madrid.
+Prior to joining the I School, I spent three years as a Research Analyst at the International Food Policy Research Institute (IFPRI) in Washington, D.C.
+I hold an M.S. in Development Economics from Cornell University, earned under a Fulbright Scholarship, and a B.S. with honors in Agricultural Engineering from the Polytechnic University of Madrid.